DPhil in Population Health

 Applications for entry in October 2021 are now open.
 All applications received before Friday 8 January 2021 will be automatically considered for University funding.
 Applications received after the January deadline may be considered for a place, but will not be considered for University funding.

-A core group of senior academics, led by Professor Jane Armitage, Director of Training and Career Development, Professor Maria Quigley, Director of Graduate Studies, and Associate Professor Jonathan Emberson, Deputy Director of Graduate Studies, are committed to the delivery and oversight of the DPhil programme.
+A core group of senior academics, led by Professor Jane Armitage, Director of Training and Career Development, Professor Maria Quigley, Director of Graduate Studies, and Professor Jonathan Emberson, Deputy Director of Graduate Studies, are committed to the delivery and oversight of the DPhil programme.

 The group is supported by a wide network of DPhil supervisors in the department and the wider university.